 REQUIREMENTS FOR A MAJOR IN ENGLISH

 Students also need the flexibility to shape their course of study, pursuing their own intellectual interests.
-English majors take 12 hours of elective credits in English at the 300 or 400 level.
+English majors take 3 courses or 9 hours of elective credits in English at the 300 or 400 level.
 One of these courses can be an upper division WRI or THR course.